Krylov Winding and Emergent Coherence in Operator Growth Dynamics: Abstract

 \section{Abstract}

 The operator wavefunction provides a fine-grained description of quantum chaos and of the irreversible growth of simple operators into increasingly complex ones.
-Remarkably, at finite temperature this wavefunction can acquire a phase that increases linearly with the size of operator, a phenomenon called \emph{size winding}.
+Remarkably, at finite temperature this wavefunction can acquire a phase that increases linearly with the operator's size, a phenomenon called \emph{size winding}.
 Although size winding occurs naturally in a holographic setting, the emergence of a coherent phase in a scrambled operator remains mysterious from the standpoint of a thermalizing quantum many-body system.
-In this work, we elucidate this phenomenon by introducing the related concept of \textit{Krylov winding}, whereby the operator wavefunction has a phase which winds linearly with the Krylov index.
-We argue that Krylov winding is a generic feature of quantum chaotic systems.
+In this work, we elucidate this phenomenon by introducing the related concept of \textit{Krylov winding}, whereby the operator wavefunction acquires a phase which winds linearly with the Krylov index.
+We show that Krylov winding is a generic feature of quantum chaotic systems and is a direct consequence of the universal operator growth bound hypothesis.
 It gives rise to size winding under two additional conditions: (i) a low-rank mapping between the Krylov and size bases, which ensures phase alignment among operators of the same size, and (ii) the saturation of the ``chaos-operator growth'' bound $\lambda_L \leq 2 \alpha$ (with $\lambda_L$ the Lyapunov exponent and $\alpha$ the growth rate), which ensures a linear phase dependence on size.
 For systems which do not saturate this bound, with $h = \lambda_L / 2\alpha <1$, the winding with Pauli size $\ell$ becomes \emph{superlinear}, behaving as $\ell^{1/h}$.
-We illustrate these results with two microscopic models: the Sachdev-Ye-Kitaev (SYK) model and a disordered $k$-local spin model.
+We illustrate these results with two classes of microscopic models: the Sachdev-Ye-Kitaev (SYK) model and its variants, and a disordered $k$-local spin model.